selmen2004/thonny-tunisiaschools/README.md

   - adds on new menu (PyQt5) commands to insert call to usual functions ( text , setText , clear , show ) if widget is Label or LineEdit ( as in Tunisian Curriculum )

 - changes save location to c:/bac2023 as needed for final exams

+- disables opening last open files (to reduce risks of students overwriting other students work)